IP-CAM/Module-Skeleton-for-Opencart/README.md

 This is use to structure a opencart module.

+> Note: .temp files inside directories is just to push directories to remote.
+You can remove them if you wish to.
 ## Directories
 ### Mods
 Mods is directory to store opencart ocmod files in it.